 Many state library agencies provide planning assistance to their constituents.
 Check with your state library, if you haven't already done so.
 Here are a few other sites worth visiting:

 The Connecticut State Library has an excellent Library Space Planning Guide assembled by Mary Louise Jensen.
 Using this guide, librarians and trustees can obtain a general estimate of their library's space needs, and help initiate a larger facilities planning process.

-The Massachusetts Public Library Construction Program has a Checklist for Success [Word file] and other Planning and Implementation Resources.
+The Massachusetts Public Library Construction Program has planning and implementation resources.